google-mirror/build_240522/tools/docker/README.md

-The Dockerfile in this directory sets up an Ubuntu Trusty image ready to build a variety of Android branches (>= Lollipop).
-It's particulary useful to build older branches that required 14.04 if you've upgraded to something newer.
+The Dockerfile in this directory sets up an Ubuntu Bionic image ready to build a variety of Android branches (>= Pie).

 First, build the image:
 ```